front-end-foundations/Introduction/readme.md

 - Use a second screen by dialing into Zoom on another device or use a larger monitor
 - You will need to configure Zoom for screen sharing (requires restarting Zoom)
 - Recordings are made available on request
-- If you raise your hand please alert me via voice
+- If I fail to notice a raised hand or question in chat please alert me via voice

 ## Summary of Tools and Technology